jeremycx/node-LDAP/README.md

 Schema
 ======

-The schema module is largely independent of the LDAP module itself, and contains a JSON transcription of all the default openLDAP schema files.
-This is a work in progress, and additional schema data is most welcomed via pull requests.

 To instantiate:

-    var Schema = require('schema');
+    var LDAP = require('LDAP');
-    var schema = new Schema({
+    var schema = new LDAP.Schema({
-        customschema: [ 'file1', 'file2' ],
         init_attr: function(attr),
-        init_obj: function(obj)
+        init_obj: function(obj),
+        ready: function()
     })

-Where customschema is an array of custom JSON schema files you may want to load, init_attr is called as each attribute is added so you can augment the attributes as they are loaded (add friendly labels, for instance).
+init_attr is called as each attribute is added so you can augment the attributes as they are loaded (add friendly labels, for instance).
 Similarly, init_obj is called as each objectClass is loaded so you can add your own properties to objectClasses.

+ready is called when the schema has been completely loaded from the server.

-Once the schema files are loaded, you can get an objectClass like
+Once the schema are loaded, you can get an objectClass like this:
-this:

     schema.getObjectClass('person')